France, Germany agree to coordinate foreign policy

 The Fabius-Steinmeier meeting came after President Francois Hollande made a surprise announcement last week plans for a Franco-German energy joint venture.
 It later emerged he was talking about cooperation in renewable energy.

-The two countries are due to hold one of their regular joint French-German cabinet meetings on Feb.
-19 in Paris.
-(Reporting by Andreas Rinke and Marine Pennetier; writing by Mark John)
+The two countries are due to hold one of their regular joint French-German cabinet meetings on February 19 in Paris.